Homepage look and feel

 Required Articles list

-For knowledge bases that use reader logins and have Required Reading enabled, the Required Articles List will display all articles marked as required.
-Readers can click to open articles to acknowledge them, or click the See more... link to navigate to the Required Reading page to view the complete list and see which articles they need to acknowledge.
+For knowledge bases that use reader logins and have Required Reading set up, the Required Articles List will display all articles marked as required.
+Readers can click to open articles to acknowledge them, or select See more... to open the Required Reading page to view the complete list and review the articles they need to acknowledge.

 Our New Articles list allows you to display articles that have been created or published most recently.
 This list is included by default on the homepage of all new knowledge bases.